DyoungMCWI/RevitLookup/Contributing.md

 To customize the display of a specific type:

-1. Create a DataTemplate in a XAML file within the Controls directory
+1. Create a DataTemplate in a XAML file within the ComponentStyles directory:

 ```xml
 // RevitLookup\Styles\ComponentStyles\ObjectsTree\TreeGroupTemplates.xaml